 We created this page because the unauthorized reuse and repurposing of our content has become a problem.
 We can understand how a large catalog of evergreen articles is a tempting target for naive or unscrupulous bloggers, podcasters, magazines, and the like, but this is the fruit of our long labor, and when others reuse it without permission or compensation—and sometimes without even attribution—it does us direct harm.
 It is also illegal per U.S. and international copyright laws.

 We are not trying to stop people from sharing our writings with friends or colleagues via email, printouts, or that sort of thing.
-Far from it.
-Our primary motivations are to learn new things, hone our craft, and share what we have learned.
-But when others lazily repackage our work for their own gain—such as another site reposting our articles, or a podcast using our content as a script—it undermines the months of effort we put into every article we publish.
+Nothing could be further from the truth.
+There are things that could be equally far from the truth, but not further.
+Hmm, so the truth must be on the surface of a sphere, because there is a point at which it is impossible to get further away.
+Or it could be a truth-universe that curves back in on itself.
+The point is, when others lazily repackage our work for their own gain—such as another site reposting our articles, or a podcast using our content as a script—it undermines the months of effort we put into every article we publish.
 In short, if you have anything resembling an “audience,” you need to gain our permission before you use our content.

 If you want to share more than an excerpt, and none of the exceptions above apply to your intended use, we shall need to discuss it.
 We here at Damn Interesting reserve all rights to our works, but we do occasionally grant permission for reuse.
 If you seek such permission, send an email to firstname.lastname@example.org with the details of the intended application.
 If you are a money-making enterprise we will expect to be offered some kind of reasonable compensation.